Niko Bellic: Appearances

-In Grand Theft Auto IV
+Grand Theft Auto IV

-Niko was born in Eastern Europe.
-His mother—Milica, a maternal and caring presence in Niko's life—regrets that her sons have been forced to endure the hardships they did as children, including their abusive, alcoholic father.
+Niko was born around 1978.
+His mother Milica, a maternal and caring presence in Niko's life, regrets that her sons were forced to endure the hardships they did as children, including their abusive, alcoholic father.
 As a teenager, Niko participated in a war as an infantryman, tank driver, and helicopter pilot, during which he witnessed numerous atrocities that traumatised him, leading to his cynical view on life.
 He is implied to have committed war crimes.
-After his unit of fifteen men from his village were ambushed by the enemy, Niko escaped and concluded that the unit had been betrayed by one of their own soldiers.
+After his unit of fifteen men from his village was ambushed by the enemy, Niko escaped and concluded that the unit had been betrayed by one of their own soldiers.
 He later learned that there are two other survivors, Florian Cravic and Darko Brevic, and vowed to search for the traitor.

 After the war, Niko experienced difficulty leading a normal life, and his brother was killed in action.
 Knowing only violence, Niko turned to the Balkanic criminal underworld.
 He joined a smuggling and trafficking ring run by Russian crime lord Ray Bulgarin.
 During one smuggling run into Italy, the boat that Niko was working on sank in the Adriatic Sea.
 He was able to swim to safety, but Bulgarin accused him of sinking the ship intentionally to escape with the money.
 Niko later joined the merchant navy to flee from Bulgarin, befriended the crew of the Platypus cargo ship, and contemplated his cousin Roman's requests for him to come to Liberty City in the United States.

 Once in Liberty City in 2008, Niko quickly realises that Roman's stories of wealth and success were exaggerated.
-In reality, his cousin lives in a small, decrepit apartment in the Broker district, and owes gambling debts across the city, which he struggles to pay through his unprofitable taxi service.
-In addition to working for Roman as a cab driver, Niko must protect him from loan sharks and work for Russian gangster Vlad Glebov to prevent Roman from sinking further into debt.
+In reality, his cousin lives in a small, decrepit apartment, and owes gambling debts across the city, which he struggles to pay through his unprofitable taxi service.
+Niko begins assisting Roman by working as a cab driver and protecting him from loan sharks.
+He also works for Russian gangster Vlad Glebov, whom Roman borrowed money from, to prevent his cousin from sinking further into debt.
 Niko completes most of the jobs he is given with ease, as his military skills give him an advantage over the street thugs of Liberty City.
-During this time, he also begins making criminal contacts that will eventually become important allies, such as Yardie second-in-command Little Jacob and car entrepreneur Brucie Kibbutz.
+During this time, he also begins making criminal contacts that will eventually become important allies, such as Yardie gangster Little Jacob and car entrepreneur Brucie Kibbutz.
 Niko's professional and personal relationships expand over the course of the game, as he is introduced to more powerful and influential criminals.